 3. Speak in simple sentences and short simple conversations.
 Forget trying to engage in complex discussions or long stories.
 Dementia steals the brain’s ability to make connections and follow long trains of thought.
 Do not expect to have a long conversation that includes many types of “He said, she said.”
 Your loved one won’t be able to follow the thread of the story and will drift off.
 Instead, talk about things in short paragraphs.
 Looking at a picture book, magazine, or interesting coffee table book with your loved one can be very helpful.
 You can look at the pictures together, and the conversation will change with every page.
 In fact, that is just about the perfect length of time for any conversation, with or without a book.

 It is never easy to lose a loved one to the slow decline of dementia.
-It requires special dementia care and planning for their safety well-being.
+Learning how to communicate with a person with dementia requires time and planning for their safety well-being.
 However, it is critical to spend time with your loved one and to make it as enjoyable and memorable as possible.
+Add some fun to the mix, you’d be surprised in how music can help with dementia care.
 Learning how to converse easily will reduce your anxiety and increase the joy of being together for both of you.